ionic-team/ionic-site/_posts/2014-01-30-hybrid-apps-and-the-curse-of-the-300ms-delay.markdown

 <h3>Why do you wrap inputs in label elements?</h3>

 <p>A lesser known feature of HTML is <a href="http://www.w3.org/html/wg/drafts/html/master/forms.html#the-label-element" target="_blank">wrapping an input element with a label element</a>.
-It’s the same as if you associated the two by setting the input's `id` and label's `for` attribute to be the same.
+It’s the same as if you associated the two by setting the input's <code>id</code> and label's <code>for</code> attribute to be the same.
 It’s a quick and easy trick to immediately make a large hit area for your inputs, which is vital for touch device usability.
 This is great for text inputs because the surrounding area, and even its actual label, can be tapped and the input immediately receives the focus (without a 300ms delay).</p>

-<p>Additionally, for radio buttons, checkboxes and toggles, wrapping their inputs with a label makes it easy to style the tap area using the input's `:checked` CSS pseudo-class.
+<p>Additionally, for radio buttons, checkboxes and toggles, wrapping their inputs with a label makes it easy to style the tap area using the input's <code>:checked</code> CSS pseudo-class.
 It’s a nifty trick that allows us to eliminate the need to have JavaScript style the elements.
 For example, if you tap a radio button in a list, all the style changes are done by CSS, there are no event handlers adding and remove classnames (therefore no DOM manipulation).</p>

 <h3>So how does Ionic remove the delay?</h3>

 <p>There are a handful of easy tricks we've put in place to remove the delay, but a formidable‎ foe is the evil "ghostclick".
-A ghostclick can happen in many different scenarios, but the most common is when Ionic executes a click on `touchend`, but the browser still sends the another `click` 300ms later.
+A ghostclick can happen in many different scenarios, but the most common is when Ionic executes a click on <code>touchend</code>, but the browser still sends the another <code>click</code> 300ms later.
 Click click.
 Bad bad!</p>

 <p>Additionally, there are many cases where a user taps an element, and the usual events fire off from the target element, but the browser assumes you meant to click the element "near" where the user tapped.
 The browser thinks, "Hey, I know you clicked that div and all, but you were really close to clicking that button, so I'm going to assume you meant to click the button too."
 In those cases, the click fires for both the div and the button, which is a huge source of troubles.</p>